ICDM-UESTC/ExGeo/README.md

 # ExGeo
-2.Update log(23.10.27): We modified the prior probability parameter p=0.1 of Aib.
-If we want to reproduce the explainability experiment, it may be more obvious to use smaller probability parameters.
-It is worth noting that different weight coefficients 'beta' will eventually make the learned Q(Aib/A) converge to the prior distribution P(A).
-A larger weight coefficient 'beta' will retain fewer nodes with the same accuracy.
+2.Update log(23.10.27): We modified the prior probability parameter p=0.1 for Aib.
+It will be more obvious to use a smaller probability parameter if we want to reproduce the interpretability experiment.
+It is worth noting that different weights 'beta' will eventually make the learned Q(Aib/A) converge to the prior distribution P(A).
+However, by our careful observation of the convergence process, we can see that a larger weight 'beta' will retain fewer nodes with the same performance(mse,median,rmse), which is consistent with our experimental results.

 1.Update log(23.10.19): We supplement code for print the mask_matrix in main.py which can show the change of matrix by change the number of epoch.

 ![](https://img.shields.io/badge/python-3.8.13-green)